|Lakewood's City Council|

 Council Member Ron Piazza was appointed by the Lakewood City Council on December 27, 2012 to fill the vacant seat created by the November 9, 2012 passing of Council Member Larry Van Nostran.

-Ron grew up in Lakewood, moving to the city in 1959 at the age of eight.
+Ron grew up in Lakewood, moving to the city at the age of eight in 1959

-He is a partner and franchise owner of McDonald’s restaurants in Lakewood and several other local cities.
-Ron began working at a McDonald’s in Lakewood at minimum wage when he was 15 years old.
-He worked his way up to supervisor, manager and, at age 30, bought the restaurant where he first started.
-Ron is also a leader in the McDonald’s Operators Association of Southern California, which oversees advertising and public relations for all McDonald’s in the region.
+He is the franchise owner of 10 McDonald’s restaurants in Lakewood and several other local cities.
+Ron began working at McDonald’s when he was 15 years old.
+He worked his way up from crew to manager, supervisor and at age 29, was able to purchase the restaurant where he first started in Lakewood.
+Ron has been a leader for 30 years, including president three times, of the McDonald’s Operators Association of Southern California, which oversees advertising and public relations for all Southern California McDonald’s.

-He chairs the Lakewood City Council’s Water Resources Committee and is a member of the Council’s Environmental Management Committee.
+He chairs the Lakewood City Council Water Resources Committee and is a member of the Council's Environmental Management Committee.

-Ron has also been a member of and served as chair for many Lakewood area community organizations, including the Jaycees, Kiwanis Club, Rotary Club, Weingart Lakewood Family YMCA, YMCA of Greater Long Beach, and Greater Lakewood Chamber of Commerce.
+Ron has also been a very active member of the community serving as chair for many Lakewood area community organizations, including the Jaycees, Kiwanis Club, Rotary Club, Weingart Lakewood Family YMCA, YMCA of Greater Long Beach, the Lakewood Chamber of Commerce, and the Ronald McDonald House Charities of Southern California.
+He was also founding president and was instrumental in helping build the Long Beach area Ronald McDonald House.

 Council Member Jeff Wood was elected to the Lakewood City Council in March 2011.
 From 1999 to 2011, he was a member of the Lakewood Recreation and Community Services Commission – serving as commission chair in 2001, 2004 and 2009.